-Reports to: School Director
+Report to: School Director

-importantly, teachers are evaluated on their ability to dramatically improve student achievement as measured and outlined in our Accountability Plan.
-We work to attract entrepreneurial, mission driven, staff members - individuals who hold and enforce the highest academic and behavioral expectations and see student achievement as the ultimate reward.
+Description: Columbus Collegiate Academy attracts highly qualified, motivated teachers who want to further strengthen their skills and make a dramatic impact on the educational and life trajectories of their students.
+Teachers are evaluated on planning, experience, critical thinking, respect and humility, communication, professionalism, motivation, ability to motivate others, and responsibility.
+Most importantly, teachers are evaluated on their ability to dramatically improve student achievement as measured and outlined in our Accountability Plan.
+We work to attract entrepreneurial, mission-driven staff members-individuals who hold and enforce the highest academic and behavioral expectations and see student achievement as the ultimate reward.
 Each staff position at Columbus Collegiate has a clear set of responsibilities and duties.
-Our job requirements are demanding and we understand that working at Columbus Collegiate is not attractive to every teacher because of those high expectations.
-Although teachers have multiple demands placed on them, such as teaching four sections daily, organizing enrichment activities, maintaining contact with parents on a regular basis, and composing and evaluating end-of-trimester assessments, they are supported through multiple internal structures such as dedicated daily planning periods, scheduled weekly meeting times, clear expectations, a disciplined and structured school environment, and a visionary and supportive leadership team.
+Our job requirements are demanding, and we understand that working at Columbus Collegiate is not attractive to every teacher because of those high expectations.
+Although teachers have multiple demands placed on them, such as teaching four sections daily, organizing enrichment activities, maintaining contact with parents on a regular basis, and composing and evaluating end-of-trimester assessments, they are supported through multiple internal structures like dedicated daily planning periods, scheduled weekly meeting times, clear expectations, a disciplined and structured school environment, and a visionary and supportive leadership team.

 A broad educational spectrum of the adults in a school, employed in a variety of professional positions, is the most powerful influence on student academic performance.
-With this in mind, Columbus Collegiate will continue to recruit, train, and support the highest quality faculty and staff.
+With this in mind, Columbus Collegiate will continue to recruit, train, and support the highest-quality faculty and staff.